ShirleyxZhang/cs50_final/docs/IMPLEMENTATION.md

 ***** Game Server *****

 1) Program parses command line arguments using parse_arguments function.
-   Checks for wrong number of arguments, unreadable codedrop filepath and invalid port number.
+   Checks for wrong number of arguments, unreadable codedrop filepath.
+Checks for raw log switch

 2) Uses load_codedrops function to read from the codedrop file and create a codedrop struct for each.
 In each code drop there is also a pointer to